terrapinball/terrapinball/README.md

 Certified in <strong>CompTIA Sec+</strong> and <strong>AWS Cloud Practitioner</strong> 🌱

-📫 Can type and even write by hand
+📫 Can type and even write by hand <br>
         [linkedin/in/owenxdavies](https://www.linkedin.com/in/owenxdavies/) <br>
         owendavies802@gmail.com